Precise Measurement of the Cosmic Ray Helium Spectrum above 0.1 PeV: Light component events selection and energy spectrum

 \subsection{Light component events selection}

-According to the superposition model of shower development, the number of muons and electromagnetic particles provide critical information regarding the mass of cosmic rays.
+The electromagnetic and muonic components in EAS are related to the primary energy and atomic number of the initiating particle.
+The superposition model~\cite{Horandel:2006jd} can be used to extend the simple approach from primary protons to particles with atomic number $A$.
+A nucleus with atomic number $A$ and energy $E_0$ is treated as $A$ independent nucleons, each with energy $E_0/A$.
+The number of muons is roughly proportional to $A^{0.1}$, and the maximum depth for iron-induced showers is approximately 150 g/cm$^2$ higher in the atmosphere compared to proton-induced showers~\cite{Horandel:2006jd}.
+For a given energy, the numbers of both electromagnetic particles ($N_e$) and muons ($N_{\mu}$) in a shower are sensitive to the type of primary particle.
+Heavier nuclei produce more muons and fewer electromagnetic particles.

 KM2A's combination of electromagnetic particle detectors (EDs)~\cite{LHAASO:2022lxa} and muon detectors (MDs)~\cite{LHAASO:2015pei} enables simultaneous measurement of these particle information, which is essential for composition discrimination.
 In this study, we define a composition-sensitive parameter, $P_{\mu e}$, as follows:

 where the $N_{\mu}$ and $N_{e}$ are the number of muons and electromagnetic particles, respectively, within a ring from 40~m to 200~m with respect to the shower core.
 Figure~\ref{fig:cutline} illustrates the relation between $P_{\mu e}$ and energy for both light and heavy components of cosmic rays, revealing a weak correlation for the light component within this range.